Academic Life

 Internship Searching

-The CCO assists in internship search to explore goals, searching techniques, and the necessary resources to uncover a world of internship possibilities.
-The office also hosts internship preparation workshops throughout the year as well as individual appointments.
+The CCO assists students in the internship search process including exploring goals, searching techniques, and applying for opportunities.
+The office hosts internship preparation workshops throughout the year and provides one-on-one appointments with students.

 Job Searching